JDT Inc.

 Repurposing pipelines

-Long-form content is processed through a transcription and segmentation pipeline that surfaces clip-worthy moments, generates captions, and proposes short-form cuts — reviewed before anything ships.
+Long-form content runs through a transcription and segmentation pipeline that surfaces clip-worthy moments, generates captions, and proposes short-form cuts.
+Everything is reviewed before it ships.

 03